2024 Half Dome Lottery Guide | Hike the Epic Cables Route

-As a travel writer who’d written about Half Dome many times before hiking it myself, I know a LOT about the ins and outs of the route, as well as the Half Dome lottery and permit system.
+Feeling a bit confused by the Half Dome lottery and permit system?
+You’re not alone!
+As a travel writer who’d written about Half Dome many times before hiking it myself, I know a LOT about the ins and outs of the route.
 This guide outlines everything you need to know!

 Half Dome itself is quite literally breathtaking at first sight.
 Towering 4,737 feet above Yosemite Valley and 8,844 feet above sea level, its nearly-perfectly-vertical face is one of the steepest cliffs in North America.